tommymarshall/craft-reroute/README.md

 After installing Reroute you can then proceed to test it.
 First we have to build a autoloadable file that will include our class dependencies.
 To do so just `cd` to `plugins/reroute/` and run `composer install`.

-This will build a vendor folder which is referenced in our `tests/bootstrap.php` file.
-This will get included before our tests run and creates a fake Craft instance.

-After the composer is complete, cd to the `tests` folder of Reroute (`reroute/tests/`) And run:
+This will create a vendor folder and autoload.php file which is referenced in `tests/bootstrap.php`.
+After the composer installs the necessary dependencies, cd to the `tests` folder of Reroute (`reroute/tests/`) and run:

 `phpunit --bootstrap=bootstrap.php RerouteServiceTest.php`